 A phone’s mAh rating is a relatively meaningless statistic when taken on its own.
 Battery life is actually a highly complex picture, with a wide range of contributing hardware and software variables.
 In this article, we’ll be digging into why you shouldn’t trust mAh as your sole guide to a phone with the longest battery life.

 Buyers guide: Smartphones with the best battery life

 What does mAh mean on a battery anyway?

 The mAh abbreviation you find on battery spec sheets stands for milliampere-hour.
-This is a unit of electric charge which is equal to supplying one milliamp of current (3.6 coulombs of charge) constantly for one hour.
-So a 1mAh battery can provide 1mA of current for one hour, while a 1,000mAh battery provides 1mA of current for 1,000 hours.
+This is a unit of electric charge equal to supplying one milliamp of current (3.6 coulombs of charge) constantly for one hour.
+A 1mAh battery can provide 1mA of current for one hour, while a 1,000mAh battery provides 1mA of current for 1,000 hours.
 However, a 1,000mAh battery providing 2mAh of current will only last 500 hours.
 Of course, smartphones don’t last hundreds or thousands of hours because they draw much more than 1mA of current from the battery.
-The more current drawn by your phone the shorter the length of time the battery lasts.
+The more current drawn by your phone, the shorter the length of time the battery lasts.

 Everything being equal, a phone with a larger battery capacity will last longer than a smaller one.
 However, this is seldom the case, as internal hardware and therefore power consumption varies so widely.
 Phone A may consume 10%, 20%, or even 30% more current than Phone B.

-The unique hardware and software inside each smartphone means that no two are ever alike.
-This is why simply knowing a battery’s mAh capacity doesn’t give you any really useful information about the expected battery life at all.
+The unique hardware and software inside each smartphone mean that no two are ever alike.
+This is why simply knowing a battery’s mAh capacity doesn’t give you any beneficial information about the expected battery life at all.